wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-to-collect-wlogs.rst

 | Terminal Services             | Service Microsoft-Windows-TerminalServices-RemoteConnectionManager |
 +-------------------------------+--------------------------------------------------------------------+

-To have a complete view of which events are equivalent to the old ones, this table classifies events depending on the source where they are logged, including their rule ID range.
+To have a complete view of which events are equivalent to the previous ones from ``eventlog``, this table classifies them according to the source in which they were recorded, including their range of rule IDs.

 +----------------+---------------------------------------------------------------+--------------------------------------------------------------------+
 | Source         | Eventchannel                                                  | Eventlog                                                           |